- Date : 05/08/2023

 6. Payment structure: The payment of interest on bonds is on an accrual basis.
 Lenders are generally paid monthly, semi-annually, or annually.
 The business performance of the issuing party has no effect on these payments.
 When it comes to debentures, the interest payment is done on a periodical basis, which can often depend on the performance of the issuing company.

 7. Convertibility into shares: Bonds cannot be converted into equity shares while certain debentures do offer this facility.
 Convertible debentures allow holders to convert their debentures into shares if they believe that the company’s stock will rise in the future.
 It has to be noted, however, that convertible debentures pay lower interest rates when compared to other fixed-rate investments.

+The bond vs debenture debate is a common one.
 Ultimately, while they may be similar in nature, bonds and debentures are two discrete debt instruments that differ in many ways.
 While people often get confused between the two and use them interchangeably, it is important to know the differences.
 After all, the first step towards avoiding investment risks is to always have the pertinent and correct information at your disposal.